duracelltomi/gtm4wp/readme.txt

 = DEV =

+* Fixed: Unclickable products in WooCommerce product lists in Firefox when visiting site in Strict privacy mode or using private browsing
 * Updated: Removed CDATA blocks as they are not required in simple HTML and they break some cases where code optimizer is being used

 = 1.14.2 =